ke1vinaguilar/SIEM-Lab/README.md

 <br />
 Select the log labeled “Audit Failure” and observe the IP address:  <br/>
 <img src="https://i.imgur.com/s2U5rMF.png" height="80%" width="80%" alt="SIEM Lab Steps"/> <br />
-*We’re going to programmatically take the IP address with PowerShell and then use an IPG location API.
-Essentially, we’re going to post the IP address to the API and then the API is going to return the attackers location**We’re going to turn off the firewall so its susceptible to it so it can respond to icmp echo requests so people can discover it on the internet faster. <br />
+*We’re going to programmatically take the IP address with PowerShell and then use an IP Geolocation API.
+Essentially, we’re going to post the IP address to the API and then the API is going to return the attackers location* <br />
+*We’re going to turn off the firewall so its susceptible to it so it can respond to ICMP Echo requests so people can discover it on the internet faster. <br />
 <br />
 <br />
 Minimize the VM and on the personal computer open the “Command Line Prompt” and type in “ping PublicIPAddress -t”:  <br />